egemeric/Dj-Blog/README.md

 $ ALTER ROLE admin_dj SET timezone TO 'UTC';
 $ GRANT ALL PRIVILEGES ON DATABASE dj TO admin_dj;
 ```
-You Can change your Postgres admin and user settings  under python/Blog/Blog/seetings.py
+You Can change your custom Postgres admin and user settings  under python/Blog/Blog/seetings.py
 ```sh

 DATABASES = {